rugbyprof/3013-Algorithms/README.md

 - You should have a general understanding on graph structures more specifically be able to write and traverse a basic Binary Search Tree (BST).
 - Basic OOP programming skills are also assumed.

-### Topics

-We will be extending your knowledge of basic data structures by learning, implementing, and analyzing some classic data structures and algorithms.

 #### Algorithm Categories